 55 Purves Road ARTHURS SEAT, open 9.30am – 4.30pm during school holidays, check the website for other times

 The Tree Surfing course caters for both little and big kids alike and it has the added bonus of being located within the Enchanted Adventure Garden.
 With entry to the Garden included with your Tree Surfing this means you are in for a big day out.
 I have lost track of how many times we have been to the Enchanted Adventure Garden – but the kids never tire of it.
-Be sure to pace yourself as there are plenty of mazes to loose yourself in as well as the favourite Tube Slides.
+Be sure to pace yourself as there are plenty of mazes to lose yourself in as well as the favourite Tube Slides.

-There are so many great beaches on the Peninsula – from the calmer family friendly bayside beaches to the dramatic ocean beaches.
+There are so many great beaches on the Peninsula – from the calmer family-friendly bayside beaches to the dramatic ocean beaches.
 I love a beach walk in any season.
-I have one child who will venture into the water whatever the temperature and so this year he got a winter wetsuit which has meant winter beach visits are now an option for us (without the issue of wet sandy clothes, frostbite or pneumonia).
-Bay beaches are wonderful for paddling in the shallows, exploring rock pools and building sandcastles.
+I have one child who will venture into the water whatever the temperature and so this year he got a winter wetsuit which has meant winter beach visits are now an option for us (without the issue of wet sandy clothes, frostbite, or pneumonia).
+Bay beaches are wonderful for paddling in the shallows, exploring rock pools, and building sandcastles.

 Other things we love to do on the Pen:

 - Mornington Railway and Steam Engine